mehulkar/mehulkar.com/web/source/blog/2025/01/how-i-do-project-management.md

 break them up, combine, or cancel issues later.
 As an old colleague would say:
 "Tickets are cheap".

-Depending on the project, you can use Milestones or a flat list of prioritized Issues.
-Issue management is sometimes a painful chore<sup>1</sup>, and the amount of detail to track varies for many reasons (who's working on it and their personal likes, how long a project is expected to be active, the nature of the tasks themselves, etc), so I don't have a prescription for that.
+You can use Milestones or a flat list of prioritized issues depending on the project.
+I don't have a prescription for this because issue management can easily become a painful chore<sup>1</sup>, so it's better to vary how you do it based on who's involved and their personal tastes, how long a project is expected to be active, the nature of the tasks themselves, etc.

 ### Slack

 Every project should have a dedicated Slack channel that is archived after the project is completed.
-The archival process must include a follow-on strategy<sup>2</sup> pointing to where to go for support after the project is marked done.
+The archival process should include a follow-on strategy<sup>2</sup> pointing to where to go for support after the project is marked done.

-Slack is two-way communication for outsiders to offer solicited (or unsolicited) opinions, and for insiders to riff on ideas or work in progress.
-The key is that it's unstructured, which makes room for creativity, and a creates a staging ground to turn conversations into executable work.
+Slack is two-way communication: for outsiders to offer opinions and for insiders to riff on ideas or work in progress.
+The key is that it's unstructured, which makes room for creativity, and a creates a staging ground to turn conversations into executable tasks.

 ### Slack + Linear

 The burndown and communication tools should be connected in two ways:

-- Conversations that yield a workable tasks should be linked.
+- Conversations that yield workable tasks should be linked.
 The Slack Linear integration makes this easy with the "Create Issue" feature.
 Threads are linked to issues and are notified when the issue is done.

 - A regular update of the burndown should be posted into the communication tool.
-  Linear makes this easy with the Project update tool that can be auto-posted to Slack.
-It's visually different from the rest of the conversation, and can includes the % completion of the burndown list.
+  Linear makes this easy with the Project update feature that can be auto-posted to Slack.
+It's visually different from the rest of the conversation, and can includes the `%` completion of the burndown list.

 This two-way integration between the elements of a project creates a predictable dynamic that enables teams to execute a project to done.

 ### Other Tools